ggldn256/FinalProjectConnect4/README.md

 8

 9
--A completed Connect 4 game
+ 1. A completed Connect 4 game

--Fully functional "player" clients, and a functioning server that hosts the game.
+ 2. Fully functional "player" clients, and a functioning server that hosts the game.

--Being able to replay the game without restarting the client.
+ 3. Being able to replay the game without restarting the client.
 10

 11